heera-os/heera-base/README.md

-# heera  Filesystem files
+# heera  Filesystem and base files
 This is a fork of Arch Linux's `filesystem` package, it provides different branding.
-## :warning: Do not install this package on another systems except heera os.
+## :warning: Do not install this package on any preinstalled system.
 this may lead to system failure!!!